The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/bakersfield-ca-3760-ming-ave.md

 ### Present Day

 In around 2014-2016, The Interactive Console was removed.
 The Projector was also removed for a Flat screen TV around this time as well.
-In June 2019, Bakersfield started remodeling to 2.0, which involved the removal of the Studio C Alpha for a Dance Floor; this also included the removal of the Toddler Zone &amp; {{< wiki-link "Skytubes" >}}.
+In June 2019, Bakersfield started remodeling to 2.0, which involved the removal of the Studio C Alpha for a Dance Floor; this also included the removal of the Toddler Zone &amp; [Skytubes].
 The store had it's grand reopening on August 1, 2019.
 Currently, as of February 2023, they still have the 2.0 remodel and the Dance Floor.

 ## Stages